TripleS2307/desi-cine-bot/README.md

 *   **Language**: [Python 3.x](https://www.python.org/)
 *   **Telegram Bot API**: Used to deliver daily showtime notifications.
 For more details on the API, refer to the [official Telegram Bot API documentation](https://core.telegram.org/bots/api).
 To get your bot set up, you will need to register a new bot with **@BotFather** on Telegram to generate your `TELEGRAM_BOT_TOKEN`.
-*   **Data Parsing**: The project uses custom logic to scrape and transform raw showtime data into a nested structure for clean message formatting.
+*   **Data Retrieval**: The project integrates with [Parse Bot](https://parse.bot/) to fetch raw showtime data, which is then processed through custom logic to format the alerts sent to your Telegram bot.
 *   **GitHub Actions**: Automates the daily execution of the scraper.

 ## 🔧 Customizing Languages